 - Tingling, fullness, pain, or pressure in the chest area

 - Pain in the upper body that extends to the jaw, shoulders, teeth, arms, back, or neck

 Heart Attack Misdiagnosis in Women

-It is important to note that, even though more women than men suffer from heart attacks each year, women who have heart attacks are more likely to be misdiagnosed in emergency rooms.
+It is important to note that, even though more women than men suffer from heart attacks each year, women are more likely to be misdiagnosed in emergency rooms.
 This is for three major reasons:

-- Women often experience difference heart attack symptoms than men do.
+- Women often experience different heart attack symptoms than men do.

-- Women are less likely to be kept for observation after experiencing heart attack symptoms than men.
+- Women are less likely to be kept for observation after experiencing symptoms than men.